PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

   <img src="/assets/RPM_Logo.png">
 </p>

 RPM minor version updates are released approximately once every two years and they always bring lots of interesting news that will make packaging even easier.
-Sometimes it’s a little harder to put some of these changes into practice as it can mean a lot of work or hundreds of packages or dealing with backwards compatibility issues.
+Sometimes it’s a little harder to put some of these changes into practice as it can mean a lot of work or hundreds of packages or dealing with backward compatibility issues.
 This is why you should find more information about their current adoption status in openSUSE before you use new features in your packages.

 Current SUSE and openSUSE status of `rpm` package is as follows: